Health Insurance for Nutrition Services

 The information below will walk you through the steps to take to see if your insurance will cover the cost of nutrition counseling for your visit.

-I live far away, can I use my insurance to Skype or do a phone consult with Amy?
+I live far away, can I use my insurance for telehealth services with Amy and her team?

 What happens if you do not participate with my insurance?

-In the event that you carry insurance that we are considered out of network (Aetna, United & Oxford) you will need to pay for your counseling session at the time of service.
+In the event that you carry insurance that we are considered out of network (Aetna-only) you will need to pay for your counseling session at the time of service.

 Please note if you do have an insurance which considers Amy as out-of-network, Amy cannot submit directly on your behalf – she can only supply you with the appropriate paperwork.
 Therefore, payment is due at the time for service directly payable to Amy Plano, RD.